demisto/content/Packs/Zoom/Integrations/Zoom/Zoom_description.md

 ## Zoom Integration
-In order to use this integration, you need to enter your Zoom credentials in the relevant integration instance parameters. authentication methods available: **OAuth**
+In order to use this integration, you need to enter your Zoom credentials in the relevant integration instance parameters.
+Authentication method available: **OAuth**

-**Note: JWT authentication method was deprecated by Zoom from June 2023 and not available anymore**
+**Note: JWT authentication method was deprecated by Zoom from June 2023 and not available anymore.**

 Log in to your Zoom admin user account, and follow these steps:
 Click [here](https://marketplace.zoom.us/develop/create) to create an app.